0x43434343/bruce30262.github.io/_posts/2018-10-01-flare-on-challenge-2018-write-up.md

 ![](/assets/images/Flare-on-2018/level2_0.png)

 The board is 30x30, and there're 897 mines in the board.
-We'll have to mark all the mines to win the game.
+We'll have to reveal all three None-Mine squares to win the game.

 I decompile the binary with [dnSpy](https://github.com/0xd4d/dnSpy) and started inspecting the program logic.
 Later I've found an interesting function: